jerm-jerm/quartz/content/DND Mystrala/1 The World/2. NPCs/Theodore Calvers.md

 Assigned to chaperone our investigation in the Sanctiforge, but our presence dragged him into danger.
 He was kidnapped from jail and nearly transformed into a mindflayer.
 I find myself irritated that Charles’ recklessness nearly cost Calvers so much, from what I can tell about him, he does not deserve that.

+He conducted the burial rites for [[Yedan-Neric]] and commented on how Yedan was the first face he saw during his rescue.

 ## Index
 - [[Entry 02]] - first meeting, assigned to direct the group around The Sanctiforge during our investigation
 - [[Entry 04]] - rescued from a prison cell before being turned into a mindflayer